eswarsaikiran15/Data_analyst_daily_practice/My_Sql/My-Sql_Notes.md

 - No data stored — query runs every time view is accessed
 - Can SELECT, and sometimes UPDATE/INSERT through views
 - Use for: **security** (hide columns), **simplicity** (hide complexity)

+### 🎯 Interview Q&A

+> **Q: What is a View and what are its advantages?**
+> **A:** A **View** is a stored SQL query that behaves like a virtual table.
+The query definition is saved but **no data is stored** — every time you query the view, the underlying SQL runs.
+Advantages: (1) **Abstraction** — hide join complexity behind a simple table interface; (2) **Security** — restrict access to specific columns/rows (e.g., hide salary column from analysts); (3) **Reusability** — define a complex business query once, reuse across many reports; (4) **Consistency** — all consumers use the same definition, ensuring consistent logic.
+Disadvantage: no performance gain — the underlying query runs every time.

+> **Q: What is the difference between a View and a Materialized View?**
+> **A:** A regular **View** is virtual — it executes the underlying query every time it's accessed.
+No data is stored; it's purely a saved query definition.
+A **Materialized View** (not natively supported in MySQL but common in PostgreSQL and Oracle) physically stores the query result as a table snapshot.
+Reads from a materialized view are instant (no query execution), but the data can become stale and needs periodic refreshing.
+In MySQL, you simulate materialized views using summary tables populated by events or triggers.

+> **Q: When can you UPDATE data through a View?**
+> **A:** A view is **updatable** only when it meets strict criteria: it must reference exactly one table, contain no `DISTINCT`, no aggregate functions, no `GROUP BY`, no `HAVING`, no `UNION`, and no subqueries in the SELECT.
+Simple single-table views with column filters are updatable.
+Complex views joining multiple tables or using aggregates are **not updatable** — MySQL will throw an error.
+The `WITH CHECK OPTION` clause ensures that UPDATE/INSERT through a view only affect rows that satisfy the view's WHERE clause.

 ---